 The Women's Health Initiative (WHI) Extension Study will follow all consenting participants from each of the original WHI study components (randomized clinical trials of a dietary modification, hormone therapy, and calcium and vitamin D supplementation as well as the observational study) for health outcomes.
 The purpose of extended follow-up is to expand the range of scientific questions that can be reliably addressed in the WHI, to provide an infrastructure able to support additional investigations requiring some of the unique features of a very large longitudinal study of aging in postmenopausal women, and to describe the longer term effects of the original interventions, particularly for hormone therapy.
-The Extension Study activities, funded through the National Heart Lung and Blood Institute (NHLBI), originally planned for 2005-2010, will be extended, continuing through March 31, 2015 and potentially beyond, as funding permits.
-Under the 2010 renewal, some streamlining of the program is incorporated with operations consolidated primarily into a small number of Regional Centers (RCs) and their Outcomes Collection Satellites (OCS) and the Clinical Coordinating Center (CCC).
-The WHI Extension Study will continue to provide an infrastructure to facilitate the use of data and specimens by WHI investigators throughout the Extension period, by outside investigators through collaboration, or through an independent process under an NHLBI Broad Agency Announcement.
+The Extension Study activities, funded through the National Heart Lung and Blood Institute (NHLBI), originally planned for 2005-2010 and 2010-2015, will be extended, continuing through January 31, 2021 and potentially beyond, as funding permits.
+Under the 2010 renewal, some streamlining of the program was incorporated with operations consolidated primarily into a small number of Regional Centers (RCs) and their Outcomes Collection Satellites (OCS) and the Clinical Coordinating Center (CCC).
+The WHI Extension Study will continue to provide an infrastructure to facilitate the use of data and specimens by WHI investigators throughout the Extension period, by outside investigators through collaboration.